Validate JSON syntax and catch errors instantly with clear error messages

 Optimization stack: JSON validating → CSS/JS validating → Server Compression → CDN → Caching

-Use tools like Google PageSpeed Insights, WebPageTest, or Lighthouse to measure the impact of validating.
+Use tools like Google PageSpeed Insights, WebPageTest, or Lighthouse to measure the impact of validation.
 Track metrics like First Contentful Paint, Largest Contentful Paint, and Total Blocking Time before and after optimization.

 Key metrics: FCP • LCP • TBT • CLS • TTI • File size reduction